sidbhawani19/GenerativeAdversarial-NeuralNetwork/README.md

-# Project Title: Fashion Line Generation Using Generative Adversarial Networks (GANs)
+# Fashion Line Generation Using Generative Adversarial Networks (GANs)

 ## Introduction
 This project focuses on utilizing Generative Adversarial Networks (GANs) to generate a fashion line, showcasing the potential of GANs in creative content generation.
 GANs are a type of generative machine learning model that consists of two neural networks, the generator, and the discriminator, which are trained together to generate realistic data.